 Step 5.
 Playback In-Camera

 Once your time-lapse has finished you can now play it back in-camera to check that everything is ok.
 Probably best to start with a short time-lapse just in case something goes wrong.
-As you will kick yourself if you spend an hour waiting for the time-lapse to finish only to realise your ISO was set to Auto and not 100.
+As you will kick yourself if you spend an hour waiting for the time-lapse to finish only to realize your ISO was set to Auto and not 100.
 Learn from my mistakes please 🙂

 To view and playback the time-lapse in camera simply press the Playback button on the camera (the one on the back next to the dustbin/delete button).
 You should now see all of your images grouped together like in the following screenshot:

-If you don’t see you images grouped like this, then you don’t have “Display as Group” setup under the “Playback3” options in the Menu.
+If you don’t see your images grouped like this, then you don’t have “Display as Group” setup under the “Playback3” options in the Menu.
 This is enabled by default in the Sony a6400, so it should only be disabled if you have disabled it.
 You need to have this enabled to playback the time-lapse in camera.
 Here’s the relevant menu screen:

 Next click the button in the center of the scroll wheel on the back of the a6400 to expand the group.
 You should now see a screen similar to the one below: